duckduckgo/duckduckgo-help-pages/_docs/settings/adblockers.md

 <h4>Safari</h4>
 <ol>
     <li>
-        On <a href="https://duckduckgo.com/">duckduckgo.com</a>, locate the AdBlockPlus icon in the upper left of the screen beside the URL bar.
+        On <a href="https://duckduckgo.com/">duckduckgo.com</a>, locate the AdBlock Plus icon in the upper left of the screen beside the URL bar.
     </li>
     <li>